 - The Graduate History Bursary is available to students undertaking an MPhil degree in History at St Catharine's.
 The value of each bursary is up to £10,000 per annum.

 - St Catharine’s College Overseas Scholarship Bursaries (typically two awards per annum each of £500-1000).
 These scholarships are aimed at providing a part contribution to maintenance or university fees for prospective Graduates who wish to study at St Catharine's College, or current Graduates who wish to continue studying through a new Graduate qualification (eg a present MPhil Graduate wishing to undertake a PhD).
 The purpose of the scholarships is to assist those who could not otherwise have afforded to come to Cambridge and the awards will reflect this general sentiment.
 Eligible candidates must be domiciled, resident, or normally resident outside the United Kingdom and other countries of the European Community.
-An application form may be downloaded from the right sidebar.
+An application form may be downloaded here.

 - The Tunku Abdul Rahman Graduate Scholarship (full scholarships for Malaysian students only) and Tunku Abdul Rahman Project Grants.